akanksha-raghav/weatherAPI/README.md

 # Weather API
-Weather API application to get information of the weather of different cities.
+Weather API application to get information of the weather of different cities around the world.

 # Run on local system
 - Clone the repository